arthirm/site-auditor/README.md

 ## Usage

+### Note:
-Note: Make sure the configured site/page is reachable before using the tool.
+ * Make sure the configured site/page is reachable before using the tool.
+ * Also to generate asset manifests or to report diff, the build should have generated the source maps for the corresponding assets.

 Using command line: